Lapseki: History

+The city was the port Yirmisekiz Mehmed Çelebi took off from in his embassy mission to France.

 Economy

 The primary livelihood of the people in the area is agriculture, with fishing and tourism also being important.
 The most common fruits of the district include cherries and peaches.
 First held in 1983, the annual Cherry Festival takes place 2–12 June.
 A fair is also held in Lapseki on 1–4 September but shaded by the fair in nearby town Çardak in 22–26 August which closes with a wrestling competition each year - the second oldest competition in Turkey After Kirkpinar in Edirne.
 People come to watch the wrestlers from near provinces such as Bursa.
 Apart from these, the beaches and summer houses in seaside villages attract tourists as well.
 Numan Kurtulmuş, the deputy prime minister of Turkey, has a summer house in Suluca village of Lapseki.
 There are direct ferries to Gelibolu at every o'clock from Lapseki.
 It is an intercontinental trip from Asia to Europe.